hasanmd-08/student-eda-walkthrough/README.md

-# 📊 From Messy Data to Clear Insights: Student Performance EDA
+# 📊 From Messy Datasets to Clear Insights: Student Performance EDA

 An end-to-end Exploratory Data Analysis (EDA) project uncovering key patterns in student academic performance, built from a custom dataset designed to simulate real-world data quality challenges.